lifelib-dev/lifelib/makedocs/source/libraries/index.rst

 Past Libraries
 ----------------

-The libraries below were introduced prior to the introduction of the *basiclife* library, and formerly called "projects".
+The libraries below were introduced prior to the release of lifelib v0.1.0, and formerly called "projects".
 These libraries, except for *simithwilson*, were based on an older cashflow model.